Skip to Content

 Mixed hearing loss has elements of both conductive and sensorineural hearing loss.
 To simplify, the outer ear is unable to conduct sound successfully to the inner ear, and the inner ear cannot process sound sent to the brain.

-Amongst the different types of hearing loss, mixed hearing loss stands out due to its unique combination of characteristics.
-Managing mixed hearing loss can be challenging, as those with this condition often struggle to understand sounds and speech, and what they do hear tends to be very faint.
+Managing mixed hearing loss can be challenging, as those with this condition frequently find it difficult to understand sounds and speech, and what they do hear tends to be very faint.

+That’s a bit of what life with mixed hearing loss can be like.
 In this article, we briefly look at what mixed hearing loss is, how it occurs, and what it means for those who have it.

 What is mixed hearing loss?